Subscribe to stay updated

 When people like a particular product, they are regularly browsing for new trends or new products in the industry in order to keep up.
 This is especially true in the beauty industry and buying new cosmetic products can be tough on the wallet.

 This is why there are so many beauty subscription boxes out there.
 One that stands out is Boxy Charm.
-This brand offers a monthly box of 4 to 5 full-sized products valued in over $100 for just $21and offers international shipping.
+This brand offers a monthly box of 4 to 5 full-sized products valued in over $100 for just $21 and offers pac.

 Looks like a pretty good deal!